ReggieCodes/tacklebox/README.md

 The --progress flag will bring back the setlist for an in progress show, if one isn't in progress it returns the most recent show.

     python tacklebox.py --progress
+The --jamchart flag will now bring back a show that has a jamcharts certified version of the song you're looking for, if it exists.
+If none exists it will bring back a random show.
+Songs should be in double quotes

+    python tacklebox.py --jamchart="Runaway Jim"

 ## To do